muroj/resume/README.md

 Most recently, I’ve been working as an [SRE](https://sre.google/sre-book/introduction/), a role that fits my skill set well.
 I enjoy applying software engineering principles to infrastructure problems—especially work that improves platform reliability, enhances the developer experience, reduces toil, and ultimately delivers real business value.

-Have a look at my [projects](./projects) to learn more about my work.
+Have a look at my [projects](./projects) and [LinkedIn page](https://www.linkedin.com/in/jmuro0321/) to learn more about my skills and experience.